abehnan/ezGPT/README.md

 ## Logging

-All conversations are stored in `/path/to/cloned/repository/logs` as separate markdown files.
+All conversations are stored in `/path/to/cloned/repository/logs/log.md`.